 - About: Thing: the subject matter of the content

 - Actor: Person: an actor in the Event.
-Actors can be associated with individual items or a series, episode, or clip.
+Actors can be associated with individual items, series, episodes, or clips.

-- Aggregate Rating: The overall rating, based on a collection of ratings or reviews of the item.
+- Aggregate Rating: The overall rating is based on a collection of ratings or reviews of the item.

 - Attendee: Person or organization attending the Event

 - Audience: the intended audience

 - Composer: the person or organization who wrote a composition or who is the composer of a work performed at the Event